 C. variable carName;

-Once you finish this PE, you need to submit the PE report to Carvas Dropbox.
+Once you finish this PE, you need to submit the PE report to Canvas Dropbox.
 Contact the instructor or TA if you have any difficulty.
 Note: only submit your PE report in Word or PDF format.

 Reference

-[1] Foster M. (2015) JavaScript: An Introduction, retreived January 1, 2017 from http://duspviz.mit.edu/web-map-workshop/javascript-an-introduction/
+[1] Foster M. (2015) JavaScript: An Introduction, retrieved January 1, 2017 from http://duspviz.mit.edu/web-map-workshop/javascript-an-introduction/